John Holmes (rugby league): Death and legacy

 Holmes died from cancer on 27 September 2009.
 A minute's silence was observed to mark Holmes' death at the Qualifying Semi-final between Leeds and Catalan Dragons on 4 October 2009.
 On 10 October, Leeds won the Super League Grand Final, captain Kevin Sinfield dedicated the victory to Holmes.

 Holmes was inducted into the Leeds Rugby League Hall of Fame as one of the first round of inductees in 2017.

 A statue commemorating Holmes was unveiled outside the South Stand at Headingley Rugby League stadium on 11 July 2021.
+Many consider Holmes the greatest player Leeds ever had.